AZJTZC/zenconsulting/content/english/project/Agriculture Producer.md

 2. Automated the capturing and value stream analysis of processes saving time and cost
 3. Surfaced key areas of inefficiencies to generate improvements based on process data
 4. Enabled an online mechanism for capturing and sharing process information with stakeholders onsite and offsite
-5. Proven methodology supported by deep knowledge and experience of processes and systems
+5. Proven methodology supported by deep knowledge and experience of processes and systems.

 ### Conclusion
 We offered a uniquely different and data-driven way of understanding business requirements and generating an ideal state for new systems.
 We provided a process structure template using APQC's Process Classification Framework® to align processes with an industry-standard taxonomy.
 This provided our client with a guiding structure for capturing current-state processes as well as potentially value-adding processes universally accepted as industry standards.
 By following this structure, they could be easily translated into system requirements that many solutions align to.